pzsette/SubscriptionsManager/report.md

 #### SonarCube

-It's possibile too perform a code quality analysis locally running a Docker Container using the **sonarqube Docker image**, then:
+It's possibile too perform a code quality analysis locally running a Docker Container using the **sonarQube Docker image**, then:

 `mvn clean verify sonar:sonar`